yihanjiang/Sequential-RNN-Decoder/README.md

 We have a few scripts for user:

-(1) evaluate_performance.py is a command line tool for evaluating Turbo RNN Decoder's BER curve.
+(1) evaluate_rnn.py is a command line tool for evaluating Turbo RNN Decoder's BER curve.

+(2) evaluate_rnn.py is a command line tool for evaluating Turbo RNN Decoder's BER curve.

 (2) train_turbo_decoder_end2end.py is a command line tool for training Turbo Decoder with different noise.